DEVELOPMENT OF THE MIND, BODY & SPIRIT

 Even the 8th Shogun, Tokugawa Yoshimune (1684–1751)

-was a practitioner of Sekiguchiryu he had (Menkyo -Kaiden).
+was a practitioner of Sekiguchiryu he had attained (Menkyo -Kaiden) in the system.

 Sekiguchiryu is most known for its Ju-Jutsu.